rosvik/img.248.no/README.md

 # img.248.no

 A simple Rust-based tool and API that allows you to resize images from different formats (JPEG, PNG, GIF) hosted at a given URL.
-The API uses the Axum framework for handling HTTP requests and responses and the Serde library for deserializing query parameters.
+The API uses [Axum](https://docs.rs/axum/) for handling HTTP requests and [image](https://docs.rs/image/) for image processing.

 ## How to Use